Police looking for suspects in deadly shooting at a Denny’s

 MANASSAS, Va.
 (WDVM) — One man is dead and police are looking for two suspects after an armed robbery turned into a shooting at a Denny’s in Manassas.

+The deceased victim is identified as Yusuf Ozgur, 56, of Manassas.
+The second victim shot was identified as a 34-year-old man of Rixeyville who remains hospitalized, but is expected to survive.

-Prince William County Police say they got a call for an armed robbery just before 2:30 Thursday morning.
+Prince William County Police say they got a call for an armed robbery just before 2:30 Thursday morning at 8201 Sudley Road.
 According to investigators, the two suspects, described as black men in their late teens or early 20’s and 5’10”-6’0″, walked into the restaurant and demanded property from customers and employees.
 During the robbery, two customers were shot.
 The suspects fled the scene.

-Both victims were taken to the hospital, one has died and as of 7 a.m.
-Thursday morning there is no word on the other victim.
+Ozgur worked for a food delivery service and was arriving at Denny’s to pick up a to-go order when he was shot as the suspects were leaving, and died.
+The other man who was shot is expected to survive, he was at Denny’s dining with other people, police said.

 This story is developing and will be updated as more details become available.